Monsanto: 1960s and 1970s

-1980 to 1989: Becoming an agribiotech
+1980 to 1989: Becoming an agribiotech company

 Monsanto scientists were among the first to genetically modify a plant cell, publishing their results in 1983.
 Five years later the company conducted the first field tests of genetically modified crops.
 Increasing involvement in agricultural biotechnology dates from the installment of Richard Mahoney as Monsanto's CEO in 1983.
 This involvement increased under the leadership of Robert Shapiro, appointed CEO in 1995, leading ultimately to the disposition of product lines unrelated to agriculture.

 In 1985, Monsanto acquired G.D.
 Searle & Company, a life sciences company that focused on pharmaceuticals, agriculture and animal health.
 In 1993, its Searle division filed a patent application for Celebrex, which in 1998 became the first selective COX‑2 inhibitor to be approved by the U.S. Food and Drug Administration (FDA).
 Celebrex became a blockbuster drug and was often mentioned as a key reason for Pfizer's acquisition of Monsanto's pharmaceutical business in 2002.